Vyvanse Addiction and treatment

 Like other drugs that affect behavior and perception, Vyvanse is subject to abuse for recreational purposes.
 There are also addiction concerns for people who take the drug for medical purposes.
 The best protection against addiction is to know more about Vyvanse and its side effects and to understand that all drugs have the potential to be dangerous when handled inappropriately.

 Vyvanse is a prescription central nervous system stimulant used to treat attention deficit disorder (ADD) and attention deficit hyperactivity disorder (ADHD).
-Vyvanse is also under consideration for treatment of depression, binge eating disorder, cognitive impairment and excessive daytime sleepiness.
+Vyvanse is also under consideration for treatment of depression, binge eating disorder, cognitive impairment, and excessive daytime sleepiness.
 Although this amphetamine is effective when used precisely as directed in people with true symptoms, it’s habit forming and can cause addiction.
+Help is available 24/7 call this number for a free personal consultation 800-338-5770.

 The time release mechanism of Vyvanse controls the speed at which dextroamphetamine is available to the brain.
 That, in turn, provides a more steady release of the neurotransmitters.
 Combined with the reuptake blocker, Vyvanse provides symptom relief all day without any spikes.